YJAJ/YJAJ.github.io/blog/_posts/2018-11-18-notes-on-zfnet.markdown

 ### Feature Analysis

-As it was implied in AlexNet, authors found that deeper feature hierarchies tended to learn more powerful features.
+As it was implied in AlexNet, the authors found that deeper feature hierarchies tended to learn more powerful features.

 ## Lessons learnt and future to-do-list
 Through reading the paper, I became more curious about visualising each output - dissecting the structure and looking at what each layer produces would enable better understanding of the current model that I would use for problem solving.
 I looked around more to identify these techniques and found that there is a plenty of papers out there.
 For the next task, I would like to focus on this visualisation by reading through [Zeiler et al., 2011](http://www.matthewzeiler.com/wp-content/uploads/2017/07/iccv2011.pdf) and [Selvaraju et al., 2016](https://arxiv.org/abs/1610.02391).
 In particular, Selvaraju et al., 2016 would be interesting to study further because their approach, Grad-CAM, enables to investigate Resnet-based models.